peacefulotter/minecraft-server/README.md

 ## Issues

-If there is any issues during the installation process or when running the server, please file an issue on github ([link](https://github.com/peacefulotter/minecraft-server/issues))
+If there is any issue during the installation process or when running the server, please file an issue on github ([link](https://github.com/peacefulotter/minecraft-server/issues))

 ## Installation